KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

     * See image, point #1.
 * Watch the channel strip's meter
   * See image, point #2.
-* When the input is around it's highest level, it should be around the **-18db** mark.
+* When the input is around its highest level, it should be around the **-18db** mark.
 * If it needs adjustment, then the turn the "GAIN" knob at the console's top left corner.
     * Do it until the signal jumps around -18 db.
     * See image, point #2.